 I remember the first time I made brioche as part of a cooking course.
 My immediate reaction was, this is exactly like Tsoureki, but without the extra flavourings.
 This brioche recipe was amazing.
 So light and fluffy.
 I couldn’t get enough of it.
 I found myself making it every other weekend because it tasted so good and stayed incredibly soft.The secret ingredient – bread improver!
 My mum’s Tsoureki is already light and fluffy, but I decided to try adding some bread improver to the recipe to see if it could enhance the texture further.
 The results were amazing!
 With the bread improver, it stayed soft and fluffy for days!

 Tsoureki is the traditional sweet yeast bread Greeks make every year for Easter Sunday.
 You can always tell when it’s Easter in a Greek house.
-The smells coming from the kitchen fill the home, and you know it’s that time of year.
+The smells coming from the kitchen fill the home, and you just know it’s that time of year.
+Alongside the Tsoureki, there’s always a batch of Greek Easter Cookies (Koulourakia) and a bowl of red eggs ready for cracking.

 There are three ingredients in this recipe that give tsoureki its unique smell and taste.
 Mahlepi, mastika and aniseeds.
 Each spice plays a crucial role in creating the signature taste and scent of this traditional sweet bread.
 Mahlepi and mastika can be found in some delicatessens, fruit markets or specialty Mediterranean stores that sell a range of spices.
 You can also order them online.